Thompson and K-State open with 24-7 win over Stanford

-ARLINGTON, Texas (AP) — Kansas State sixth-year quarterback Skylar Thompson ran for two touchdowns, bulling into the end zone for the first one after missing most of last season with a shoulder injury, and the Wildcats opened the season with a 24-7 win over Stanford on Saturday.
+ARLINGTON, Texas (AP) — Skylar Thompson set the tone for Kansas State when the quarterback put his left shoulder down and bulled into the end zone for the first of his two touchdown runs as the Wildcats opened the season with a 24-7 win over Stanford on Saturday.

+Thompson, who later had a 13-yard TD run, opened the scoring when he knocked cornerback Kyu Blu Kelly to the ground on a 6-yard TD run in the first quarter.

+“There’s a lot that went into that touchdown, a lot that people didn’t see, and a lot of time spent on my own,” Thompson said.
+“In the midst of a situation that once seemed very dark and stormy, to see the fruit fall from the tree, to see the sun shine a little bit and to take a deep breath … It all worked out and everything happened for a reason.”

+Thompson missed most of last season after he injured his throwing (right) shoulder in the third game.
+But he returned for his sixth year in the K-State program because of his love of the game and the desire for a better finish, taking advantage of the extra season of eligibility received amid the pandemic.

-Deuce Vaughn sprinted 59 yards for a touchdown and finished with 124 yards rushing on 13 carries for the Wildcats, who finished last season with a five-game losing streak.
+Deuce Vaughn sprinted 59 yards for a touchdown on and a third-and-13 play.
+He finished with 124 yards rushing on 13 carries for the Wildcats, who finished last season with a five-game losing streak, and is glad to have back Thompson, who he described as fantastic and smart player.

+“He’s unbelievable as a football player and unbelievable as a person,” Vaughn said.

 Stanford was down 24-0 before Tanner McKee’s 14-yard touchdown pass to Brycen Tremayne with 3:16 left on its last offensive snap.
 The Cardinal, who last year won the last four games of their pandemic-shortened 4-2 season, have played 177 games since last being shut out, a 42-0 loss to Southern Cal on Nov.
 4, 2006.

-Thompson injured his throwing (right) shoulder in the third game last season.
-Because of his love for football and the desire for a better finish, he called it an easy decision to return, taking advantage of the extra season of eligibility players got amid the pandemic.

-Thompson, who later had a 13-yard TD run, opened the scoring when he put his left shoulder down and knocked cornerback Kyu Blu Kelly to the ground on a 6-yard TD run in the first quarter.
+“This game was not indicative of how hard we’ve played, how hard we’ve practiced and how well we practiced,” David Shaw said after his 11th opener at Stanford’s coach.
+“Disappointing to me that we didn’t go out there and execute better.”

-On the possession before the first TD, Kelly had an impressive interceptio n in the end zone, leaping and reaching back over Phillip Brooks and then managing to get one foot down inbounds.
-But Stanford went three-and-out, setting up the two-play TD drive, Thompson finding a wide-open Brooks for a 56-yard pass to the 6.
+On the possession before Thompson’s first TD, Kelly had an impressive interceptio n in the end zone, leaping and reaching back over Phillip Brooks and then managing to get one foot down inbounds.
+But Stanford went three-and-out, setting up the two-play TD drive.
+Thompson found a wide-open Brooks for a 56-yard pass to the 6.

+Thompson, who finished 9-of-14 passing for 144 yards and ran 10 times for 33 yards, didn’t initially realize that it was Kelly he ran through on his first touchdown..

+“Everything happened so fast,” Thompson said.
+“I didn’t even realize it until after the fact, and I kind of smiled about it a little bit.”

 THE TAKEAWAY

 Stanford: With quarterback Davis Mills now in the NFL, Stanford used both 6-foot-6 sophomore McKee and senior Jack West.
-McKee finished 15-of-18 passing for 118 yards and the touchdown.
+McKee finished 15-of-18 passing for 118 yards.
 West started was 8 of 12 for 76 yards with two interceptions, one pick coming right after completions of 27 and 15 yards.
 The Cardinal finished with only 233 total yards.

+“We can make plays with both quarterbacks, we’ve been doing that in camp,” Tremayne said.

+“Some good, some bad for both,” Shaw said.
+“Both guys throughout training camp practiced extremely well.”

-Kansas State: With Thompson and Vaughn, their leading rusher and receiver as a freshman last season, the Wildcats have two talented players leading their offense.
-The opener was a boost for a defense that allowed at least 32 points six times last year, including 45 and 69 points in games over the last month of the season.
+Kansas State: The opener was a boost for the Wildcats defense after allowing at least 32 points six times last year, including 45 and 69 points in games over the last month of the season.
+Klieman was encouraged by the three-man defensive fronts his team has been working on for the past eight months.

 UP NEXT